 - A digital thermometer is the best way to determine doneness - I always rely on my meat thermometer to prevent overcooking!
-If you use a combination of beef and pork, you will want to cook to an internal temperature of 155°F. Beef plus turkey/chicken Italian sausage will need to be cooked to 165°F.
+According to the USDA, you should cook ground beef and pork to an internal temperature of 160°F. Ground poultry should be cooked to an internal temperature of 165°F.

 - Easy meatballs for spaghetti - once the meatballs as baked, just add them to a hot skillet of simmering pasta sauce and stir them around for a minute or two to coat.
 Add the hot cooked spaghetti noodles to the skillet and serve!

 - Meatballs subs - simply toss baked meatballs in a favorite sauce, like marinara, pesto, or even a good barbecue sauce and then serve on split and toasted sub rolls.
 Place some slices of provolone or mozzarella cheese on top, throw it under the broiler for a minute or two, and rejoice over cheesy meatball sub goodness!

 - Meatball pizzas - making this Neapolitan-Style Meatball Pizza is my all-time favorite way to use these baked Italian meatballs.
 I will slice leftover cooked meatballs into thin rounds and use them to top the pizza.
 So easy!

 - Add 1 cup of finely grated carrot to the mix to up the veggie content - you won't notice it!